 Our treatment program starts with an assessment of the process, water chemistry, cooling requirements, and metallurgy in your industrial cooling system.
 This allows us to determine whether there is a tendency towards corrosion, scale, and/or fouling.
 Our chemical programs are effectively used to reduce and prevent these issues in industrial cooling water systems.

 We expertly apply our products to keep your system running at peak efficiency, extend equipment life, reduce water usage, and protect the environment.
 We also offer state-of-the-art control and monitoring technology with DCS compatibility to increase reliability and decrease costs.

-Closed Loop SystemsMost chilled water systems incorporate an open recirculating cooling water system with a cooling tower for condenser cooling.
+Closed Loop SystemsMost chilled water systems incorporate an open recirculating system with a cooling tower for condenser cooling.
 Our field engineers have expertise with all associated equipment, including evaporative condensers, shell and tube heat exchangers, plate and frame heat exchangers, etc.

 Custom Solutions for Unique Cooling Systems

-ChemTreat is the knowledge leader in cooling water treatment.
+ChemTreat is the knowledge leader in cooling treatment.
 Our field engineers average 16 years of experience with industrial water cooling, providing our customers with the highest level of expertise and service available.